 With such success, everyone is a bit curious about topics focused on revenues, profits, the number of downloads, and more information around the game itself.

-In 2019, Free Fire reached the $1 billion in lifetime revenue.
+Free Fire reached the $1 billion in lifetime revenue.

 (Source: Pocket Gamer)